 A lot of customers do not complete a purchase when they see the shipping rate.
 So, if you are seeing a lot of drop-offs from the payment page, you can convert a visitor into a paying customer by providing them with a free shipping coupon.
 To make it easier for them, attach a link to the product they were viewing with an instant coupon application.

 5. Make your product look scarce

-Nobody wants to miss a product they really wish to purchase.
+Nobody wants to miss a product they wish to purchase.
 Showing your product as scarce on the website can create a sense of urgency amongst the visitors.
-Can you imagine the impact of this exit pop-up when a customer is about to abandon their cart?
-It creates an impact on the psychology of the buyer who makes them take an action which results in a sale.
+Can you imagine the impact of this exit popup when a customer is about to abandon their cart?
+It creates an impact on the psychology of the buyer and makes them take an action that results in a sale.

-So, now you know how to leverage website pop-ups to improve your website conversion and generate more sales.
-But remember one mantra while creating a strategy for the same – create popups to help your visitors to achieve their target, not yours!
+So, now you know how to leverage website popups to improve your website conversion and generate more sales.
+But remember one mantra while creating a strategy for the same – create popups to help your visitors achieve their target, not yours!